Open heart surgery entails a lengthy process of recovery.

-CLINICIANS: I have added a printable handout of TRANSFER SAFETY TIPS on my premium resources page!
+CLINICIANS: I have added a $1 printable handout of TRANSFER SAFETY TIPS on the individual premium resource page or check out the annual all access pass premium resources page for 50+ printables for $9.99!
 Here is a sneak peek… it is made to be printed in B/W, easy to understand and read, with space to add notes for your patient.
-You can tape this ‘professional instruction sheet’ to their walker as a reminder!
+You can give them this ‘home instruction sheet’ as a great reminder!

-What tips and tricks do you include for heart surgery recovery?
+What tips and tricks do you include for cardiac surgery recovery?
 What have you found to be most challenging about this type of recovery?
-Subscribe to my email for weekly tips and health information for senior care and senior health.
+Subscribe to my email for a few printable freebies, weekly tips and health information for senior care.